brianhouse/ART212/projects/2_poetic_sensors/description.md

 ### Setup

-To write code for our ESP32s, we will be using Micropython on the Thonny IDE.
+To write code for our ESP32s, we will be using Micropython via the Thonny IDE.

 ##### Driver